NicWebster96/Employee-Pay/README.md

 ### Project 4
 Project 2 is edited to use vectors rather than arrays and methods are used rather than creating a temporary object in the functions.
-The object is build directly into the emplace_back method.
+The object is built directly into the emplace_back method.